mishamo/qr-reader/README.md

 ## Troubleshooting

-### "Failed to create sheet" Error
-- Service accounts cannot create Google Sheets (0 GB Drive quota)
-- Create sheets manually and share with the service account email
+### Authentication Issues
+- Make sure OAuth credentials are correctly configured
+- Verify redirect URI is exactly: `http://localhost:8080/callback`
+- Check that both Sheets and Drive APIs are enabled

 ### Sheet Not Appearing
-- Ensure sheet is shared with `qr-scanner@misha-project-469120.iam.gserviceaccount.com`
+- Ensure the sheet is shared with your Google account
-- Grant "Editor" permission when sharing
+- Check your Google account has Editor permission
-- Refresh the sheet list in the app
+- Try refreshing the sheet list in the app

 ### Camera Not Working
 - Grant camera permissions when prompted